How Canonical ESG Evolves

 Previously published versions remain referenceable indefinitely.

-Canonical ESG consists of independently versioned components:
+The CDI/CEDM infrastructure consists of independently versioned components:

-Each component evolves independently.
+Each component evolves independently:

 Major Version (X.0.0)